 The origins of Bitcoin go back to 2008 when two programmers with the pseudonyms Satoshi Nakamoto and Martti Malmi registered a new domain, bitcoin.org.
 Their white paper ”Bitcoin: A Peer-to-Peer Electronic Cash System” established the basic principles of Bitcoin as described by Coindesk an electronic payment system that would eliminate the need for any central authority while ensuring secure, verifiable transactions.
 Bitcoin launched in early 2009, becoming the first cryptocurrency to log transactions on a decentralized, secure blockchain network.
 It is currently the largest cryptocurrency measured by market capitalization and the amount of data stored on its blockchain network.

 Bitcoin and cryptocurrency truly on the rise?

 The Indian government’s stance on crypto trading appears largely unclear.
 In March 2020, Bitcoin was declared completely legal in India.
-The Supreme Court took the landmark decision on March 4, 2020 by lifting restrictions on trading bitcoins in India.
-However, the cryptocurrency regulation is still restrictive.
+The Supreme Court took the landmark decision on March 4, 2020, by lifting restrictions on trading bitcoins in India.
+However, the Bitcoin and cryptocurrency regulation is still restrictive.

 Here are some examples of global movements that showcase the resurgence of Bitcoin and cryptocurrency: